Electrical and Computer Engineering

 Prerequisite: EEET 352.
 This is an advanced embedded programming class for technologists covering structured programming, embedded operating systems, multitasking, semaphores and queues, WiFi, HTML and web page servers, data servers, clocks and scheduling, sending email, WAN access, Bluetooth, and UDP communication.
 Hands-on hardware includes LEDs, RGB LED strands, DAC/DMA audio generation, PIR proximity sensors, and may optionally include inertial sensors.
 (Formerly 2860:452)

-Prerequisites: EEET 354 and AMET 301.
+Prerequisites: MCET 405 and [EEET 354 or ELEN 332].
 Modeling and responses of closed-loop systems.
 Laplace transforms, root-locus analysis.
 Stability, compensation, digital control, optimal control.
 Digital computer in system simulation and design.
+System application using PLC analog programing and PID control.
 (Formerly 2860:453)

-EEET:490 Special Topics: Electronic Engineering Technology (1-4 Credits)
+EEET 490 Special Topics: Electronic Engineering Technology (1-4 Units)

 Prerequisite: Permission of instructor.
 Directed study in a special field of interest chosen by the student in consultation with the instructor (may be repeated for a total of six credits).
 (Formerly 2860:490)

-EEET:497 Senior Honors Project: Electronic Technology (1-3 Credits)
+EEET 497 Senior Honors Project: Electronic Technology (1-3 Units)

 Prerequisites: Senior standing in Honors Program, permission of department preceptor, and major in electronic technology.
 Independent research leading to completion of Senior Honors Thesis or other original work.
 (May be repeated for a total of six credits) (Formerly 2860:497)